The Dark-Eyed Junco Bird, Fun Facts, Habitat, Fly, Migration, Sound, Feeder

-The Junco is a member of the sparrow family and is closely related to other junco species found in Mexico and Central America.
+To begin with, the Junco is a member of the sparrow family and is closely related to other junco species found in Mexico and Central America.
 The Dark-eyed Junco is the most widespread and familiar junco in North America, and it can be found in a wide range of habitats, including coniferous and deciduous forests, as well as grasslands and suburban gardens.

 The Junco’s grayish-brown plumage is streaked with black on the back and wings, and it has a white belly.
 The male and female are similar in appearance, with the male being slightly larger and having a darker head.
 The most distinctive feature of the Junco is its dark eyes, which give the bird its name.

 During the summer months, Dark-eyed Juncos breed in the mountains and coniferous forests of Canada and the western United States.
 They typically form monogamous pairs and build their nests on the ground, hidden among rocks or in dense vegetation.
 The female Junco lays 4-6 eggs and incubates them for about two weeks.
 Both parents help to feed and care for the young birds.

 In the fall, many Dark-eyed Juncos migrate south to spend the winter in warmer climates.
 They can be found as far south as Mexico, but most winter in the southeastern and central United States.
 During the winter, they often form large flocks and can be found in open woodlands, fields, and residential areas, where they are attracted to bird feeders.